Sarveshgithub/sfdc-lwc-lightning-datatable/README.md

 #### Picklist column

 By default, you don't need to insert JSON for a picklist field, the field is editable by default.
-However you might have the following use cases :
+However, you might have the following use cases :

 **make the picklist field non-editable**
 ```yml